bradjballard/sajayshah.github.io/_posts/2017-11-27-ordin-task-manager.md

  2. Mistakes I made.
  3. The takeaways that made me a better software engineer.

-**Anecdote.** I've always been a fan of iOS, lurking on the jailbreak scene since the days of iOS 2.1.2 which came with my iPod Touch 2G.
+**Anecdote.** I've always been a fan of iOS, lurking on the jailbreak scene since the days of iOS 2.1.2 on my iPod Touch 2G.
 I still remember the heart attack I got thinking I bricked ```myPod``` through misuse of a boot logo mod.
 Fear of being deemed irresponsible with expensive tech and some ```DFU``` magic brought my precious back to life.

 [Ordin Task Manager is the first software application I built.](https://itunes.apple.com/us/app/ordin-task-manager/id1080540755?mt=8)